morstudent-a11y/network-telemetry-aggregation-system/README.md

 2. **Metrics Server (`metrics_server.py`)**
    - Periodically fetches telemetry from the generator.
-   - Stores data in memory per switch and metric.
+   - Stores the data in memory per switch and metric.
    - Provides REST APIs for querying, aggregating, and observing telemetry.
    - Tracks:
       - API requests & errors